gudbrandtandberg/ChessVision/README.md

 Several solutions to the chess-extraction-and-classification problem have been posed.
 Most rely on a combination of computer vision and machine learning, however, many different approaches are possible.

-The following two links point to internet discussions about the problem at hand
+The following two links point to internet discussions about the problem

 + https://www.chess.com/forum/view/endgames/convert-pngimage-file-to-pgn-or-fen
 + https://www.reddit.com/r/chess/comments/856pjh/is_there_a_way_to_get_a_fen_from_an_image_of_the/